gruntwork-io/docs/docs/reference/services/networking/virtual-private-cloud-vpc.md

 <a href="https://github.com/gruntwork-io/terraform-aws-service-catalog/releases?q=networking%2Fvpc" className="link-button" title="Release notes for only the service catalog versions which impacted this service.">Release Notes</a>

-<a href="https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/tree/master/modules/networking/vpc" className="link-button" title="CIS subscribers may view documentation the compliant version of this module in GitHub.">Compliance Docs</a>

 ## Overview

 This service contains code to deploy a [Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc) on AWS that can be used